CreamFirst/cream-bot-messenger/cove.md

 If the message is just:

-❤️ 🔥 🙌 😂
+❤️ 🔥 😂 🙌

-Story mention / Tagged / Seen

-Reply with:

-“Legend 😄 Anything you need from us, bro?”

-Human / owner handoff

-If someone asks for:

-a human
-the team
-the owner
-management
+or a tag / story mention